5 Natural Ways To Promote A Healthy Gut

 - Psyllium.
-This dried seed husk derived from the plantain does double duty: it can be used as a laxative when you experience constipation, but may also prevent diarrhea by adding bulk to your stool.
-It is helpful for those with IBS, and is good for general bowel maintenance.
+This dried seed husk derived from the plantain does double duty: it can be used as a laxative when you experience constipation but may also prevent diarrhea by adding bulk to your stool.
+It is helpful for those with IBS and is good for general bowel maintenance.
 Always take psyllium with plenty of water and gradually increase the dose as you tolerate it.

 - Probiotics.
 If you plan on traveling, are prescribed antibiotics, have slow digestion or experience excessive gas, probiotic supplements may help.
 These products contain “friendly” bacteria that can stabilize the digestive tract and aid in digestion.
 Choose a probiotic supplement containing at least ten to twenty billion colony-forming units (CFUs) per standard dose and ideally contains a variety of bacterial species.
-You should also aim to get these healthy bacteria from your healthy diet; try organic full fat yogurt and fermented vegetables.
+You should also aim to get these healthy bacteria from your diet; try organic full fat yogurt or fermented vegetables.

 - Triphala.
 This ayurvedic herbal mixture is designed for ongoing use.
 Triphala promotes regular bowel function through its mild laxative properties and helps regulate bowel tone.
 Consider using triphala (capsules only) for 10 weeks, then taking a two-week break.